linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 thresholds for statistical significance at a $5/% confidence level (this threshold is at -1.96).
 And the $R^{2}$ of $0.6/% tells us that the $\log \mathrm{P} / \mathrm{D}$ ratio explains very little of the variation of future returns.

-While the present-value identity framework based on log-linear approximation that we used in this lecture relates the $\log \mathrm{P} / \mathrm{D}$ ratio to future $\log$ returns and future $\log$ dividend growth,  for the purpose of choosing an asset allocation we are actually not really interested directly in expected log returns.
+While the present-value identity framework based on log-linear approximation that we used in this lecture relates the $\log \mathrm{P} / \mathrm{D}$ ratio to future $\log$ returns and future $\log$ dividend growth,  for the purpose of choosing an [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] we are actually not really interested directly in expected log returns.
 Instead,  we want to know expected simple returns.
 Yet,  a regression with log returns as dependent variable gives us forecasts of log returns,  not forecasts of simple returns.
 To illustrate what difference this makes,  recall from (3.10) that if returns are conditionally log normal,  the conditional expected simple return return relates to the conditional expected log return as follows:

 $$